anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 <h3>Also on Windows...</h3>
-Because yeah fortunately, there is an inbuilt support for streaming UPnP™/DLNA content right from Windows Media Player, so kudos to Microsoft for this.
+Because yeah, fortunately, there is an inbuilt support for streaming UPnP™/DLNA content right from Windows Media Player, so kudos to Microsoft for this.
 Follow these steps for streaming your content.

 * Open Windows Media Player.
-* Select your favourite track, on the right side pane, there will be a 'Play To' icon on the Play Tab.
+* Select your favourite track, in the right side pane, there will be a 'Play To' icon on the Play Tab.
 * Select this option and wait for your local renderer to appear.

 <center>OR</center>

 * Quickly right click on the audio file you want to play/stream.
-* On the context menu observe 'Cast to Device' sub-menu.
+* On the context menu observe 'Cast Device' sub-menu.
-* Select your local renderer again and Voila !
+* Select your local renderer again and Voila!

 Now you should be able to listen to your songs streamed over WiFi to your sound system setup.
-You can add your tracks in this small player Window and create your own digital mix tape.
+You can add your tracks in this small player Window and create your own digital mixtape.

 <center><img src="/img/wifi_streamer/win_playto.jpg"></center>

 I hope you enjoyed setup-ing your own wireless music streamer, also one more thing you can add this streaming service to startup boot sequence so you wouldn't need to connect to a display every time in order to manually execute the command in order to run this service.
-Special thanks to [Henner Zeller](https://github.com/hzeller) for making a resurrect version of the old [GMediaRender](http://gmrender.nongnu.org/) project and adding useful features.
+Special thanks to [Henner Zeller](https://github.com/hzeller) for making a resurrected version of the old [GMediaRender](http://gmrender.nongnu.org/) project and adding useful features.
 I will leave you with some useful links to make your music listening experience even more enjoyable.

 <h3>Useful Links:</h3>